Oscilloscopes

 Sample Modes

-Use FFT channels with an oscilloscope to measure amplitude and frequency of a sample.
-You can also fetch more detailed measurements and search for peaks using markers.
+You can use FFT channels with an oscilloscope to measure the amplitude and the frequency of a sample.
+You can also fetch more detailed measurements and search for peaks with the help of markers.

 - From a large oscilloscope panel, click the FFT button in the Add Channels section.
-A frequency graph displays.
+A frequency graph appears.

 - Select a Source for the FFT channel.
-You can select any single existing channel.
+You can select any single channel that already exists.

 - Select a Window function for the FFT channel.